connery-io/connery-sdk/README.md

 ## 🌳 Ecosystem

-Our goal is to build a community-driven ecosystem of open-source connectors and clients around Connery.
+We aim to build a community-driven ecosystem of open-source connectors and clients around Connery.
-Sharing the connectors and clinets with the community will benefit everyone.
+So everyone can contribute to the shared marketplace of connectors and clients and benefit from it.

 Our vision is to build a marketplace where you can find open-source connectors and clients for any use case.